REACH: Reaching Engineering and Artificial Intelligence Career Heights Grant

 Eligibility Requirements

-- Based upon NSF guidelines, you need to be a US citizen, an alien admitted as a refugee or an alien admitted to the United States for permanent residency.
-This program is only open to students pursuing an Associate in Science (AS) or Associate in Applied Sciences (AAS) degree in Engineering or Artificial Intelligence and machine learning.
-These include 3 degrees at Chandler-Gilbert Community College:
+- Based upon NSF guidelines, you need to be a US citizen, an alien admitted as a refugee, or an alien admitted to the United States for permanent residency.
+This program is only open to students pursuing an Associate in Science (AS) or Associate in Applied Sciences (AAS) degree in Engineering or Artificial Intelligence and Machine Learning.
+These include 2 degrees at Chandler-Gilbert Community College:

 - 8607 Associate in Science, Emphasis in Engineering